mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/examples/index.md

     Restricted view for 'Alice'

-# Creating a job with joins a container network
+# Creating a job which joins a container network

 **Note:** The following procedure requires DC/OS release version 2.0.4 or higher.